ChrisDienes/ChrisDienes.github.io/_posts/2017-08-17-first-post.md

 tags: [DIY Project, Games, WebDev]
 ---

 I created a scavenger hunt for my wife's birthday this past year.
-The major hurdles were
+The major hurdles were:

 1. Planning her day.
 This included coordinating with friends and local businesses (donuts, golf, spa, lunch, library, movie, etc.).
 2. Creating a static webpage to guide her experience.
 The application uses JavaScript to decode a series of clues.